Extreme Job: Deep Dive — Every Iconic Scene Explained ⚠️ Spoilers

 The first problem: None of them know how to run a restaurant.

 People taste it.
 People come back.
 People tell their friends.
-And just like that — the worst chicken shop in the neighborhood becomes the most famous chicken restaurant in Seoul.
+And just like that — the nearly empty chicken shop becomes an unexpected sensation.

 The cops are now too busy running a hit restaurant to actually investigate the drug lord.